The Best LPN Programs Online

 Public schools may offer more affordable tuition than private schools.
 However, some programs charge higher tuition rates for out-of-state students.
 If you plan on working while taking online LPN courses, consider if the program offers enough flexibility to set your own schedule.

 You can apply for financial aid opportunities for nursing students to help offset the cost of a nursing education.
-Begin your search by filling out the Free Application for Federal Student Aid to see if you qualify for federal loans or grants.
+Begin your search by filling out the Free Application for Federal Student Aid (FAFSA) form to see if you qualify for federal loans or grants.

-In addition to government-sponsored programs, you may consider private loans or nursing scholarships and grants from private foundations, professional nursing associations, and schools.
+In addition to government-sponsored programs, you may consider private loans or nursing scholarships and grants from private foundations, professional nursing associations, and individual schools.

 Frequently Asked Questions About Online LPN Programs